Palenquero

 Palenquero (sometimes spelled Palenkero) or Palenque (Lengua) is a Spanish-based creole language spoken in Colombia.
-It is believed to be a mixture of Kikongo (a language spoken in present-day Central African countries of the Angola, Gabon, the Democratic Republic of the Congo, the Republic of the Congo) and Spanish.
+It is believed to be a mixture of Kikongo (a language spoken in the present-day Central African countries of Angola, Gabon, the Democratic Republic of the Congo, the Republic of the Congo) and Spanish.
 However, there is not sufficient evidence to indicate that Palenquero is strictly the result of a two-language contact.
 It could also have absorbed elements of local indigenous languages.

 Palenquero is considered to be the only surviving Spanish-based creole language in Latin America.
 In 2018 more than 6,600 people spoke this language.

 It is primarily spoken in the village of San Basilio de Palenque, which is southeast of Cartagena, and in some neighbourhoods of Barranquilla.

 History

 The formation of Palenquero is recorded from the 17th century with the dilution of the Spanish language and the increase of maroon activity.
 Existing records dating from the era of Cartagena’s slave trade allude to the pidgin from which Palenquero evolved.
 As illustrated in the ethnographic text of De Instauranda Aethiopum Salute (1627), the priest Alonso de Sandoval refers to the ‘corruption of our Spanish language’ commonly spoken amongst African slaves.
 Palenquero's origins are unclear; it was not referred to in print until 1772.